demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ## Troubleshooting

-The integration works by spinning up a webserver that listens to events and data posted to it from Microsoft Teams.
+1. The integration works by spinning up a webserver that listens to events and data posted to it from Microsoft Teams.

     If you see the error message `Did not receive tenant ID from Microsoft Teams, verify the messaging endpoint is configured correctly.`, then it means that the tenant ID was never posted to the webserver, which should happen for the first time when the bot is added to the configured team.

     This probably means that there is a connection issue, and the webserver does not intercept the HTTPS queries from Microsoft Teams.

     In order to troubleshoot, first verify the Docker container is up and running and publish the configured port to the outside world:

     From the Cortex XSOAR / Cortex XSOAR engine machine run: `docker ps | grep teams`

     You should see the following, assuming port 7000 is used:

     `988fdf341127        demisto/teams:1.0.0.6483      "python /tmp/pyrunne…"   6 seconds ago       Up 4 seconds        0.0.0.0:7000->7000/tcp   demistoserver_pyexecLongRunning-b60c04f9-754e-4b68-87ed-8f8113419fdb-demistoteams1.0.0.6483--26`

     If the Docker container is up and running, try running cURL queries, to verify the webserver is up and running and listens on the configured URL:

      - To the messaging endpoint from a separate box.
      - From the Cortex XSOAR machine to localhost.

        - Note: The webserver supports only POST method queries.

     If the cURL queries were sent successfully, you should see in Cortex XSOAR logs the following line: `Finished processing Microsoft Teams activity successfully`

+2. If you see the following error message: `Error in API call to Microsoft Teams: [403] - UnknownError`, then it means the AAD application has insufficient permissions.

 ## Download Demisto Bot